-- While the majority of the pipeline route will be constructed within municipal road allowances, some circumstances requiring access agreements, permanent easement or temporary working space during construction could result in the need for additional land outside of road allowances. - Enbridge Gas has a comprehensive Landowner Relations Program that uses a dedicated Lands Advisor who would: - Provide direct contact & liaison between landowners and Enbridge Gas. - Be available to the landowner during the length of the Project and throughout construction activities. - Address the concerns and questions of the landowner. - Act as a singular point of contact for all landowners. - Address any landowner questions and any legal matters relating to temporary use of property, access agreements, permanent easements, and impacts or remedy to property.
+- While the majority of the pipeline route will be constructed within existing road allowances, some circumstances requiring access agreements, permanent easement or temporary working space and laydown areas during construction could result in the need for additional land outside of road allowances, the latter of which is necessary to facilitate the movement and storage of equipment necessary for construction.
+Enbridge Gas will work with regulators and landowners to identify and secure appropriate working space and easements as required - Enbridge Gas has a comprehensive Landowner Relations Program that uses a dedicated Lands Advisor who would: - Provide direct contact & liaison between landowners and Enbridge Gas. - Be available to the landowner during the length of the Project and throughout construction activities. - Address the concerns and questions of the landowner. - Act as a singular point of contact for all landowners. - Address any landowner questions and any legal matters relating to temporary use of property, access agreements, permanent easements, and impacts or remedy to property.